-The Audit Committee is required by law and applicable NASDAQ Rules to be directly responsible for the appointment, compensation and retention of the Company's independent registered public accounting firm.
-The Audit Committee has appointed Dixon Hughes as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
-As disclosed previously, on September 13, 2018, the Audit Committee determined to appoint Dixon Hughes as the Company's independent registered public accounting firm, commencing with the quarter ended September 30, 2018 and for the fiscal year ended December 31, 2018, and to end the engagement of BDO USA, LLP ("BDO") as the Company's independent registered public accounting firm.
+The Audit Committee is required by law and applicable NASDAQ Rules, as well as the Audit Committee Charter, to be directly responsible for the appointment, compensation and retention of the Company's independent registered public accounting firm.
+The Audit Committee has appointed DHG as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020.
+As disclosed previously, on September 13, 2018, the Audit Committee determined to appoint DHG as the Company's independent registered public accounting firm, commencing with the quarter ended September 30, 2018 and for the fiscal year ended December 31, 2018, and to end the engagement of BDO USA, LLP ("BDO") as the Company's independent registered public accounting firm.
 The Audit Committee's decision to change its independent registered public accounting firm during 2018 was not the result of any disagreement with BDO.